Engineering Our Future: Next-Generation Innovators Envision

 Rockwell Automation invited FIRST teams participating in FIRST LEGO League (FLL), FIRST Tech Challenge (FTC), and FIRST Robotics Competition (FRC) to create and submit a short video that answers the question: What could your team engineer that would have a positive impact on your community and our world?

 Participating teams competed in a public vote to determine who will win the team grants.
 The voting period ran from Tuesday, Nov.
-12 through Nov.
-29. Individuals were allowed to vote once every 24 hours It was our expectation that in the spirit of FIRST's Gracious Professionalism concept, everyone respect our contest rules.
-The top three teams from each program with the most votes will win a one-time team grant to be applied the 2013-2014 season for FTC and FRC teams or the 2014-2015 season for FLL teams.
+12 through Friday, Nov.
+29. Winners were selected after tallying votes that fell within our voting policy and rule of one vote per day per individual.
+The top three teams from each program with the most votes were awarded a one-time team grant to be applied the 2014-2015 season for FTC and FRC teams or the 2014-2015 season for FLL teams.

 If you have any questions, please contact us at email@example.com.